Getting Familiar with Materials and Terms Used by Residential Roofers & Contractors

 The durability of tiles is another very attractive quality.
 Some manufacturers say you can expect tiles to last 50, 75 or even 100 years - time frames that are otherwise never talked about in the roofing industry.
 While the original tiles were typically made from a fired clay or terracotta, today many tiled roofs use concrete that has been tinted and molded into a variety of different shapes.

 Looking for more good reasons to go with tile?
-Well, they are impervious to insects, rot and are non-flammable and don't require much of anything in the way of maintenance.
+Well, they are impervious to insects, rot and are non-flammable and don't require much of anything in the way of roof maintenance.
 That doesn’t mean you can’t still have some roofing problems due to underlying wood and other roofing materials, but for a great looking outer layer, tile is pretty hard to beat.

 Something else to keep in mind with regard to tile roofs is that while the tiles themselves do perform a critical function of draining water quickly, they are not the real reason a roof will be water tight.
 They really act as the cosmetic overlay to the true waterproofing, which is the underlayment beneath the tiles.
 If water is starting to enter your home, it is this underlayment that will need to be replaced.